NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 OTA is faster than using the serial download and supports firmware deployment to ESP boards irrespective of where they are, provided that network access is available (which is a given, because the ESP8266 must be on the wifi network to do its thing).

+## Interrupts and times

+ESP Pin interrupts are supported through attachInterrupt(), detachInterrupt() functions.
+Interrupts may be attached to any GPIO pin except GPIO16, but since GPIO6-GPIO11 are typically used to interface with the flash memory ICs on most esp8266 modules, applying interrupts to these pins are likely to cause problems.
+Standard Arduino interrupt types are supported: CHANGE, RISING, FALLING.